From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

 If you don’t want to walk the San Antonio River Walk eleventy-zillion times like we did, you can see still it all via a river cruise.

 There are a few to choose from.
 GO RIO cruises offers a narrated river cruise and a river shuttle.
-The shuttles, which are temporarily closed, run along the River Walk, from downtown to Museum Reach.
+The shuttles run along the River Walk, from downtown to Museum Reach.

 The narrated river cruises are a 35-minute cruise with tons of points of interest along the way.
-The river cruises passes the city’s first neighborhood, the Old Mill Crossing where Teddy Roosevelt led the Rough Riders, the bridge where superstar Selena Quintanilla Pérez’s husband proposed to her in the movie, the Briscoe Western Art Museum, and more.
+The river cruises passes the city’s first neighborhood, the Old Mill Crossing where Teddy Roosevelt led the Rough Riders, Selena Bridge (named for superstar Selena Quintanilla Pérez), the Briscoe Western Art Museum, and more.

 There are a lot of carriage companies to choose from, if you want to reserve one ahead of time.
 If not, you can just find one that’s sitting downtown and hop on (for a fee, of course).